-- All classes, programs and activities can continue to occur where: - o All K-12 staff and secondary students wear masks while singing indoors. - Under Stage 2: - Physical contact will be minimized for those within the same learning groups, and students and staff are spaced as far apart as possible. - Physical distance (2m) can be maintained for K-12 staff and for secondary students when interacting outside their learning groups. - Physical distance (2m) can be maintained for elementary students when interacting outside their learning groups when indoors. - Use barriers made of transparent material in places physical distancing cannot be maintained. - No in-person inter-school competitions/performances/events allowed. - Shared equipment cleaned and disinfected according to Cleaning and Disinfecting Guidelines. - Students must practice proper hand hygiene before and after participating in music classes and music equipment use. - Music education will be delivered in line with Guidance for Music Classes in BC During COVID-19 developed by BC Music Educators' Association and the Coalition for Music Education in BC.
+- All classes, programs and activities can continue to occur where: - All K-12 staff and students in Grades 4 to 12 must wear masks when indoors.
+Masks can be removed while engaging in an educational activity that cannot be performed while wearing a mask (e.g., playing a wind instrument), but must be worn while singing. - Under Stage 2: - Physical contact will be minimized for those within the same learning groups, and students and staff are spaced as far apart as possible. - Physical distance (2m) can be maintained for K-12 staff and for secondary students when interacting outside their learning groups. - Physical distance (2m) can be maintained for elementary students when interacting outside their learning groups when indoors. - Use barriers made of transparent material in places physical distancing cannot be maintained. - No in-person inter-school competitions/performances/events allowed. - Shared equipment cleaned and disinfected according to Cleaning and Disinfecting Guidelines. - Students must practice proper hand hygiene before and after participating in music classes and music equipment use. - Music education will be delivered in line with Guidance for Music Classes in BC During COVID-19 developed by BC Music Educators' Association and the Coalition for Music Education in BC.